illinois-cs419/illinois-cs419.github.io/_old_assignments/mp1.md

 You will hand in your code and 5 images:

-+ One orthographic rendering of a scene with spheres and triangles at a resolution of at least 500x500.
++ One orthographic rendering of a scene with sphere, a plane, and triangles at a resolution of at least 500x500.

 + One perspective rendering of the same scene at a resolution of at least 500x500.